thaddywu/thaddywu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Yaoxuan Wu, a third-year CS PhD at UCLA, advised by Miryung Kim.
-My research interests span over on security, database and program testing.
+I am a third-year PhD student in Computer Science at UCLA, advised by Prof Miryung Kim.
+I obtainedmy B.Sc., Summa Cum Laude in Computer Science from Turing Class, Peking University, advised by Xin Zhang.

-Prior to joining UCLA, I completed my undergrad in Turing Class, Peking University.
-During my undergrad years, I was also fortunate to work with Xin Zhang at Peking University.
+During my undergraduate years, I am fortunate to work with Prof Xiangyu Zhang at Purdue University.

+My research interests span security, database and program testing.